 I understand modern NiCad cells are of a higher capacity now and do not suffer from memory.

-Only in 2019 offered the factory a Charger D fit for NiMH batteries.
+It was only in 2019 that a Charger D fit for NiMH batteries was available.

 |M||0.8 A||250 V||mittelträge||normal|